silvinaroldan/GitHubTrends/README.md

 ### Xcode Configurations

-I added "API_BASE_URL" and "DEBUG_ALERTS" as User defined configuration on Build settings to manage  the defaults release and debug environments as is described [here](https://medium.freecodecamp.org/managing-different-environments-and-configurations-for-ios-projects-7970327dd9c9).
-Since this is a test project I didn't add other schemas.
+I added an "API_BASE_URL" and a "DEBUG_ALERTS" user defined configuration on Build Settings to manage the defaults release and debug environments as is described [here](https://medium.freecodecamp.org/managing-different-environments-and-configurations-for-ios-projects-7970327dd9c9).
+Since this is not a production project I didn't add other schemas.

 ### Note:
-From what I see, there is no GitHub API to get a list of trending repositories.
+From what I see, there is no official GitHub API to get a list of trending repositories.
 As is suggested [here](https://stackoverflow.com/questions/30525330/how-to-get-list-of-trending-github-repositories-by-github-api) I list the trendy repositories using the [Search Github API](https://developer.github.com/v3/search/) to get the most starred repositories.